SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 From here, you will also be able to access dashboards available in Datadog if [Insights advanced monitoring has been enabled](https://help.pubsub.em.services.cloud.sap/Cloud/Insights/Advanced-Monitoring/access-datadog.htm).
 We will not cover it in this CodeJam but you can learn more about it in the [documentation](https://help.pubsub.em.services.cloud.sap/Cloud/Insights/Advanced-Monitoring/using-dashboards.htm).
 One thing to highlight here is that if you already use Datadog, it will be possible to [forward the Insights data](https://help.pubsub.em.services.cloud.sap/Cloud/Insights/insights_data_forwarding.htm) to your own Datadog account.

 > 💡 An idea.... once we start exchanging messages in SAP Integration Suite, advanced event mesh, remember to visit the Insights section so that you can see how the number of messages

+## Summary

+In this exercise, we explored the SAP Integration Suite, advanced event mesh instance that we have available for the event.
+We navigated through the different sections of the start page, the Cluster Manager, the Event Broker services, the Mesh Manager and the Insights section.
+We also exchanged our first messages through the `Try Me!` functionality available in our event broker service.

 ## Further Study